-Providers have the right to file a complaint through the Health and Human Services Commission:
+Providers have the right to file a complaint through HHS:

-Texas Health and Human Services Commission Managed Care Compliance and Operations H-320 P.O.
-Box 85200 Austin, TX 78708-5200
+Texas Health and Human Services

+Managed Care Compliance and Operations

+H-320 P.O.
+Box 85200

+Austin, TX 78708-5200

 Medical Appeals

 The complaint process does not include medical necessity appeals that are directed to the Superior's Medical Management department.
 Please refer to Section 10 - Adverse Benefit Determinations, Actions and Appeals of this manual for details related to medical necessity denials and appeal.